otmanjai/DDNRS-ERSN/docs/source/usersguide/basics.rst

 .. _usersguide_basics:

 ======================
-Basics of Using DDNRS-ERSN
+Basics of Using DDNRST-ERSN
 ======================

 ----------------
 Creating a Model
 ----------------
-When you build and install DDNRS-ERSN, you will have an executable on your system.
+When you build and install DDNRST-ERSN, you will have an executable on your system.